-The spike stitch is one of those things that gives you a lot of bang for your buck: It looks complicated and advanced, but is actually super simple.
+The spike stitch gives you a lot of bang for your buck: It looks complicated and advanced, but is actually simple.
 Gotta love that!
-When you create a regular single crochet stitch, as you know, you work directly into the stitch in the previous row.
-A spike happens when you form that same stitch, but work it two, three, or four rows below.
+A spike happens when you form a single crochet same stitch, but work it two, three, or four rows below.
 Different lengths of the stitch can then be combined in a variety of ways to make fun, geometric designs.
-Learn how this method can add a dramatic, graphic design to your project.

 - sc: single crochet